Various Partner Options: Getting Pregnant and HIV

 Based on individuals' experiences and at least one study, it is often recommended that the woman lie down for 20 minutes after inserting the semen to improve fertility.
 You can get non-needle syringes at most any pharmacy because they are commonly used to give medicines to babies.
 Your HIV provider may also have some to give to you.

 It is more effective to use home insemination when a woman is fertile - when she is ovulating.
 Ovulation occurs when an egg is released from the woman's ovary and usually happens about two weeks before a woman starts her menstrual period.
-Insemination during the "fertile window" – usually one to two days before ovulation and one day after ovulation – has a greater chance of success.
+Insemination during the "fertile window" – usually one to two days before ovulation until one day after ovulation – has a greater chance of success.
 For more information on understanding and tracking your fertility, visit:

 Assisted Reproduction